p2panda/handbook/website/docs/tutorials/tauri.md

 #### `build.rs`

-- the default tauri build file, we won't do anything here in this tutorial.
+- the default Tauri build file, we won't do anything here in this tutorial.

 #### `icons`

 - icons for your app in many platform specific shapes and sizes.
-We won't do anything here in this tutorial check the tauri docs on how to [generate your own icons](https://tauri.app/v1/api/cli#icon).
+We won't do anything here in this tutorial check the Tauri docs on how to [generate your own icons](https://tauri.app/v1/api/cli#icon).

 #### `resources/`

-- resources we want access to at application runtime can be placed here and retrieved via the tauri API.
+- resources we want access to at application runtime can be placed here and retrieved via the Tauri API.

 #### `Tauri.toml`